streamlit/docs/content/library/advanced-features/custom-classes.md

 ---
-title: User Classes
+title: Custom Classes
-slug: /library/advanced-features/user-classes
+slug: /library/advanced-features/custom-classes
 ---

-# User classes
+# Custom classes

-Users building larger or more complex applications, or who are porting existing application code over to streamlit may, eventually, want to utilize user-defined classes within their script.
+Developers building larger or more complex applications, or who are porting existing application code over to streamlit may, eventually, want to utilize custom-defined python classes within their script.
 Common reasons for this include:

 1. Defining a custom `@dataclass` to store data within your app
 2. Defining an `Enum` class to represent a fixed set of options.
 3. Defining custom interfaces to external services or databases not covered by Streamlit's `experimental_connection` [API](/library/api-reference/connections/st.experimental_connection).

-Because streamlit runs your main script from top to bottom at every user interaction or code change, care must be taken when defining custom user classes.
-By following the guidelines on this page, you will be less likely to encounter common pitfalls of using User-defined clases in your app.
+Because streamlit re-runs your main script from top to bottom after every user interaction, care must be taken when defining custom classes to ensure that a re-definition of the class type during these re-runs will not cause unwanted effects.
+By following the guidelines on this page, you will be less likely to encounter common pitfalls.

 <Collapse title="Table of contents" expanded={true}>